• Skip to primary navigation

 Yes, ceviche goes bad, and it does so within 2 hours when left in the open after preparation.

-The following however, its shelf life under different conditions:
+The following however, its shelf life under different conditions - and for related storage lifespans, see Himalayan salt block lifespan guide:

 • Best within the first 2 hours in the pantry.